How to battle wage garnishment

 - The court

-As the debtor, you will be expected to provide evidence such as your financial standing, dependents, and income and outgoings.
+As the debtor, if you attend that hearing, you will be given the opportunity to provide evidence such as your financial standing, dependents, and income and outgoings.

 With all the evidence laid out before it, the court will consider the case and make a ruling.
-It considers both the interests of the creditor and debtor.
 Once it has made its decision:

 - The court sends the garnishment order to your employer before your wages are due to be paid